 “I would trust Zuran with my life, Lord Hanor,” Lorana said.
 “And he’s had a habit of correcting your counts.
 Perhaps I’ll name him to the exchequer, and return you to Tesos, hmm?”

 Zur swelled with pride—until he heard taxmen chuckling.
-For his part, the Tessian didn’t grin; he was thankful for that.
+The Tessian smiled.
 Casaanites in Ansara couldn’t climb much higher than servants; everyone knew that.
-Especially Zuran.
+Especially Zur.
 Not a day went by that he didn’t yearn to wear the plate and mail of a knight, swear a knight’s oath, ride a knight’s horse.

-All of that was forbidden to the Children of Elzura.
+All of that was forbidden to Elzura’s Children.

 But today felt different.
 On his fourteenth-naming day, he would leave the steward’s service for the service of another at the Silver Walls.
 Some of the other chancellors had heard of his diligence at court and wanted his turn at their right hand, the princess had confided in him.